-The first level semester package of the Service, Hospitality and Tourism Management programme is equivalent to the first semester of a classic Bachelor programme.
+The second semester of the AP Degree in Marketing Management is equivalent to the second semester of a classic Bachelor degree.

 Students MUST have English qualifications corresponding to TOEFL 550 or IELTS 6.0. - level B2 on CEFR (Common European Framework for Languages) in order to be able to participate in class.
 Official language tests are not required, but we recommend our partner institutions ensure that nominated students' level of English meets the above-mentioned criteria.